gjermundgaraba/bjaanes.github.io/_posts/2015-07-19-how-to-add-a-newer-version-of-moment-js-to-parse-cloud-code.md

 <!--more-->
 &nbsp;

-The Backend-As-A-Service &#8216;Parse&#8217; has a great feature called Cloud Code.
-It is Javascript that you host and run on Parse&#8217;s infrastructure.
-You can call it from your apps (via SDK&#8217;s or REST API&#8217;s).
-It&#8217;s a great way to reuse a lot of code (if you for instance are writing apps for web, iOS and Android &#8211; much of the complex logic can be extracted into Cloud Code).
+The Backend-As-A-Service &#8216;Parse' has a great feature called Cloud Code.
+It is Javascript that you host and run on Parse's infrastructure.
+You can call it from your apps (via SDK's or REST API's).
+It's a great way to reuse a lot of code (if you for instance are writing apps for web, iOS and Android - much of the complex logic can be extracted into Cloud Code).

-Anyways, I am currently writing a lot of Cloud Code for my new web app &#8220;Extreme Results&#8221; (which I wrote a little about here: <a href="http://maximumdeveloper.com/learning-web-dev-series-part-5-extreme-results/" target="_blank">Learning Web Dev Series – Part 5: Extreme Results</a>).
+Anyways, I am currently writing a lot of Cloud Code for my new web app "Extreme Results" (which I wrote a little about here: <a href="http://maximumdeveloper.com/learning-web-dev-series-part-5-extreme-results/" target="_blank">Learning Web Dev Series – Part 5: Extreme Results</a>).

 &nbsp;

 I found myself needing to use moment.js with Cloud Code to have a good way to get the start and end a week for a given date.

-Moment.js has great manipulation methods for just this (moment().startOf(&#8216;isoWeek&#8217;)), but unfortunately the built in version in Parse does not support those specific methods (Parse has version 1.7, and for this I needed >2.2).
+Moment.js has great manipulation methods for just this (moment().startOf(&#8216;isoWeek')), but unfortunately the built in version in Parse does not support those specific methods (Parse has version 1.7, and for this I needed >2.2).

 &nbsp;